 On the other hand if you have been feeding or rocking your little one to sleep before putting him down into his bed already asleep, it's logical that the change will be more noticeable for him as he will at some point wake up in a strange bed!
 It's always worth considering whether baby's existing sleep space can be relocated to his own room - this minimises the number of changes happening in one go.

-The other option (which will yield better results long-term) is to work on your child's sleep skills before you relocate them so they are happy, content and and confident being placed down awake - ultimately that will avoid your little one being surprised when they find themselves in a new bed and save you multiple trips to their room to resettle them.
+The other option (which will yield better results long-term) is to work on how your child falls asleep before you relocate him.
+If a child is happy, content and and confident being placed down awake at the start of the night, it will avoid him being surprised when he finds himself in a new bed!

 Start with bedtime